mezcel/printf-time/README.md

 <!-- pandoc formatting
 title: 'printf-time'
-subtitle: 'A scripture rosary written in C for Linux OS's'
+subtitle: 'A scripture Rosary written in C for Debian Linux and Win10 VS'
 author: 'Mezcel'
 date: 'Jan 1, 2019'
 description: 'Scripture rosary using English and Latin Bible text.'